 My Chinese is pretty bad so the very capable Cindy Wan (萬庭瑋) did the heavy lifting reading three books on the group.
 She also helped map their holdings and did extra work on the history of this very interesting business group and family.

-Before TSMC This article is the combination of Cindy’s research on Synnex-MiTAC group and the review of the three books she read about the group: Win-win Strategy— The Story of Miao Feng-Chiang’s Strategic Alliances (雙贏策略—苗豐強策略聯盟的故事), Chess Game Win-Win— Miao, Feng-Chiang’s Global Strategy (棋局雙贏—苗豐強的全球化策略) and MiTAC Inc—The Story of a Pioneer in Taiwan's Computer Industry (大顯神通—台灣電腦業開路先鋒的故事).
+Before TSMC This article is the combination of Cindy’s research on Synnex-MiTAC group and the review of the three books she read about the group: Win-win Strategy— The Story of Miau Feng-Chiang’s Strategic Alliances (雙贏策略—苗豐強策略聯盟的故事), Chess Game Win-Win— Miau, Feng-Chiang’s Global Strategy (棋局雙贏—苗豐強的全球化策略) and MiTAC Inc—The Story of a Pioneer in Taiwan's Computer Industry (大顯神通—台灣電腦業開路先鋒的故事).
 Yours truly added some additional insight and is responsible for any mistakes or inaccuracies herein.

-The books’ main focus is the origin and early development of Synnex-MiTAC Group, a Taiwan-based conglomerate, which represents the interests of the Miao Family.
+The books’ main focus is the origin and early development of Synnex-MiTAC Group, a Taiwan-based conglomerate, which represents the interests of the Miau Family.
 Gradually transforming into a technology-centric, albeit diversified group, the family’s initial company was a wheat milling and flour processing business.
-It was not until Matthew Maio started a business in the technology industry that the group expanded into technology.
+It was not until Matthew Miau started a business in the technology industry that the group expanded into technology.
 It is now one of the world’s largest distributors of technology products.

-Not all rich kids are playboys His father’s thriving flour business meant that Mathew Miao was born in a well-to-do family.
+Not all rich kids are playboys His father’s thriving flour business meant that Mathew Miau was born in a well-to-do family.
 This meant that he could study abroad – a luxury now but even more so in 1960's Taiwan.
 He went to high school in Hong Kong and later the University of California at Berkeley, where he graduated with a bachelor degree in electrical engineering.
 One of his first jobs was at Intel, which in 1971 was a small start up where he rubbed shoulders with tech legends such as Andy Grove and Gordon Moore.
 He later got an MBA from Santa Clara University.

 Family calling Matthew moved back to Taiwan in 1976 to work for Union Petrochemical Corporation (UPC), in which family company Lien Hwa was a large investor.